Eunbee Yu (A18) Shares Her Experiences with Alternative Education in South Korea—and Beyond

 November 8, 2024 | By Catherine Darling Fitzpatrick (SF16)

 Eunbee Yu’s (A18) educational experience in South Korea and abroad was as varied as it was unconventional.
 It began with home-schooling through fourth grade, followed by a stint at an English-speaking private missionary school before pivoting back to private instruction in middle school.
-By ninth grade, Yu and her parents were ready for something different, so when Soopna—a small alternative K-12 school just outside Seoul—opened, Yu became one of its very first students.
+By ninth grade, Yu and her parents were ready for something different, so when Soopna—a small alternative K-12 school in Seoul—opened, Yu became one of its very first students.
 She loved its innovative approach to education so much that after college graduation, she returned to Soopna as a teacher.
 This time around, she had something new to teach them: the St. John’s-style seminar.

 Yu initially chose to attend St. John’s for college because she was drawn to its focus on classical literature and discussion-based learning.
 Studying abroad in the U.S. also held appeal for her.
 But despite years of English training, the transition wasn’t easy.
 “There was this shell-shock on the faces of all the international students during the first week,” she recalls of her early time at St. John’s.
 “At first, you have to choose between talking and listening.”
 Mathematics—a universal language— provided some comfort, offering a structured approach that helped her prepare for class presentations.